rtm/rtm.github.io/boberator.md

     [a, b] @= if array

+The equivalent of today's `[a, b] = [b, a];` is

+    (a, b) @= [b, a];

-Using computed pickers, given an array of sort indexes, we can apply it using
+The power of this syntax is demonstrated by this example.
+Given an array of sort indexes, we can apply it using

     [ *indexes ] @= array

 ## Picking from arguments

-To provide the equivalent of deconstructing function arguments:
+Currently function arguments can be deconstructed as follows:

     function f({ a }) { }

-we use the pick (or array pick) operator, including their maybe variants, with *no right operand*.
+The equivalent using pick notation is to use the pick (or array pick) operator, including their maybe variants, with *no right operand*.
 The right operand is implicitly the argument in that position in the argument list, so

     function f(a #) { }